JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-09-26-installing-mpich-and-rmpi-from-source.md

 title: Installing MPICH and Rmpi from source
 ---

+**NOTE: As of now, I have not been able to get this to work.
+Using mpiexec leads to duplication of the same task accross all nodes in the cluster.
+If I do not use mpiexec I get errors along the lines of `match_arg (utils/args/args.c:159): unrecognized argument pmi_args`.
+So I have gone back to using SOCK based clusters for now. **

 If you are working on a cluster and need to install MPICH and Rmpi from source, there are a couple tricks.
 This is very similar to [installing OpenMPI and Rmpi from source](http://jovingelabsoftware.github.io/blog/2016/02/15/installing-openmpi-and-rmpi-from-source/), but adapted for MPICH.
 OpenMPI was giving me headaches on our HPC cluster, so I am moving to MPICH.

 Installing MPICH is pretty straight forward: